• Skip to primary navigation

 Why do you think this is?

-As the water is added to the teabag it causes the tea leaves to move and triggers diffusion of the leaves.
+As the water is added to the teabag, it causes the tea leaves to move and triggers diffusion of the leaves.
 Diffusion is defined as the movement of a substance from an area of higher concentration to an area of lower concentration.
 There are lots of tea molecules in the bag and none outside.
-The leaves themselves can’t pass through the bag but their smaller particles containing colour and flavour can (the teabag itself acts as the partially permeable membrane).
+The leaves themselves can’t pass through the bag, but their smaller particles containing colour and flavour can (the teabag itself acts as the partially permeable membrane).
 The addition of heat (from the hot water) to the tea bag causes its molecules to move much faster than at room temperature.
 This energy is more readily released in a shorter period of time than a tea bag filled with room temperature or cold water.
-The teabag shape affects the surface area and the pyramid due to it 3D shape provides more sides for diffusion to take place and more area in the middle for the tea molecules to move around in spreading the stain of colour.
+The teabag shape affects the surface area and the pyramid due to its 3D shape providing more surface area for diffusion to take place and more area in the middle for the tea molecules to move around in spreading the colour and flavour.

 Ok, so now they know which is the best teabag to use and how to let it brew…so I suggest you ask for a nice cuppa now!